JFtechOfficial/Hyperion_JSON_client/README.md

 ```

 ### Clear
-Clear the highest priority active effect/color (with lower priority value).
+Clear the highest priority active effect/color (with lower priority value)
 ```python
 h.clear()
 ```
-You can change the priority channel for the color/effect to clear using the priority param (default: 100).
+You can change the priority channel for the color/effect to clear using the priority param (default: 100)
 ```python
 h.clear(100)
 ```

 ### Clear all
-Clear all the active effects/color.
+Clear all the active effects/color
 ```python
 h.clear_all()
 ```